 Our lives are ever evolving and these traditions we love begin to take a different form.
 As I watch friends enjoying family traditions I begin to ponder about the traditions my family has, only to realize we are in one of those evolving stages.

-I grew up with traditions of Christmas caroling with multiple families, the parents would hold a dinner progressive dinner party around the block and all the kids would be in some ones basement doing who knows what.
+I grew up with traditions of Christmas caroling with multiple families, neighbors participating in a progressive dinner party around the block and all the kids would be held up in a basement doing who knows what.
 Traditions spent with cousins on Christmas Eve where the story of Jesus was read among the opening of gifts.
-All good traditions filled with good memories.
-However, those traditions no long take place but hold a spot in my heart and set a good precedence for Holiday’s to come.
+All of these traditions marked my youth and are filled with good memories.
+However, those traditions no longer take place, but hold a spot in my heart and set a precedence for Holidays to come.

-Like all the other hard days, we made through.
+Like all the other hard days, we made it through.
 We were able to enjoy those days and what they brought.
-We kept our selves just busy enough to not focus on my Dad not being there.
+We kept ourselves just busy enough to not focus on my Dad not being there.
 Our family shape has changed for various reasons and our Christmas Eve gathering with cousins was small with my Mom being the only “adult” despite the grown kids who now fill the room.
-The emotions that came with that were weird and I don’t quite know how to describe the feelings.
+The emotions that came with reality of what is, were weird and I don’t quite know how to describe the feelings.

 While my current list of holiday traditions is being revamped as we rebuild, my holidays are filled with love and that’s the best tradition of them all.